ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 })
 ```

+By using the `.queryByText()` variant, when there is no element with the text `'Goodbye!', the value `null` is returned and we can successfully validate this with `expect(header).toBeNull()`.
+If the `.getByText()` method were used instead, the test would fail immediately due to the error rather than continuing on to the `expect()` assertion.

-`findBy`: The `findBy` method is used for asynchronous elements which will eventually appear in the DOM.
-E.g. if the user is waiting for the result of an API call to be displayed, or the text in the DOM to be updated after a set time.
-The findBy method works by returning a Promise which resolves when the queried element renders in the DOM.
-Go to the [docs](https://testing-library.com/docs/queries/about/) to read more about the `findBy` method.
+Next, let's discuss the [`.findByX`](https://testing-library.com/docs/queries/about/) variants.
+The `.findByX` methods are used to query for asynchronous elements which will eventually appear in the DOM.
+For example, if the user is waiting for the result of an API call to be displayed, or the text in the DOM to be updated after a set time.
+The `.findByX` methods work by returning a Promise which resolves when the queried element renders in the DOM.

+The example below shows a scenario when you'll need `.findByX` methods.
+In this example, we want to confirm that the `header`will eventually display the text `'Goodbye'`

 ```js
 import App from './components/App'